-After this information has been written down correctly on your check form (or receipt), then you should sign off on your work by putting your name underneath all of these other details before sending it off into circulation.
+After this information has been written down correctly on your check form (or receipt), you should sign off on your work by putting your name underneath all these other details before sending it off into circulation.

 Who signs the back of a check?